yisraelg3/phase-3-orms-mapping-database-records-to-ruby-objects-lab/README.md

-# ORM Mapping Database Rows to Ruby Objects
+# Lab: Converting Database Records to Ruby Objects

-## Objectives
+## Learning Goals

 - Write a method that turns database rows into Ruby objects
 - Write methods that allow you to search a database